sameersharma84/templateMatchingiOS/README.md

 ```
 [View in Source](x-source-tag://ImageWasRecognized)

-## Alter the Image's Appearance Using Core ML
+## Alter the image's appearance using Core ML

 This sample app is bundled with a Core ML model that performs image processing.
 Given an input image and an integer index, the model outputs a visually modified version of that image in one of eight different styles.
 The particular style of the output depends on the value of the index you pass in.
 The first style resembles burned paper, the second style resembles a mosaic, and there are six other styles as shown in the following image.